 In this article, we take a high-level look at how sun sensors work, what to take into consideration when searching for a sun sensor for your satellite, and give an overview of some of the products currently available on the global marketplace for space.

 If you would like to skip the introductory material and go straight to view the available products, please click here, otherwise please read on.

-Sun sensors determine the direction and position of the sun relative to a satellite.
+Sun sensors in satellite’s navigational systems determine the direction and position of the sun relative to the satellite itself.

 They enable attitude determination of satellites by providing two-axis information on the orientation of the satellite using the azimuth and elevation of the sun vector.

 To be able to fully ascertain the attitude the third-axis information needs to be realized, which can only happen by adding an additional sensor such as a magnetometer or earth sensor.

 Obviously, a sun sensor will not work in the eclipse period in orbit and, if only a very crude identification of the direction of the sun is needed, it can be determined quite easily using the voltage variations in solar panels.